fabric-testbed/fabrictestbed-extensions/CONTRIBUTING.md

 updates, and anything else that may be helpful.
 Please review these guidelines first.

+FABlib is developed on its GitHub [repository], and uses GitHub issues and pull requests.

 ## Submitting Issues

 If you want to add a new feature to FABlib or report that something is